banzathedev/BanzaTheDev/README.md

 ##

 - 🔭 These days i work as Mobile Developer | Kotlin at serasa.
-- 🌱 I’m currently learning more about Kotlin and Android, for the futere maybe Swift? hehe.
+- 🌱 I’m currently learning more about Kotlin and Android, for the future maybe Swift? hehe.
 - 😄 Pronouns: He/Him

 <div>